lsst-dm/dmtn-030/_homepage-view.rst

 - A blurb that introduces readers to the Science Pipelines.
 - Links to installation topics, and EUPS usage topics.
 - Links to release note topics.
-- An invitation try a quick tutorial that helps a reader understand what the Science Pipelines feel like to use.
+- An invitation to try a quick tutorial that helps a reader understand what the Science Pipelines feel like to use.
 - Links to topics describing how to contribute to the LSST Science Pipelines.
 - An explanation of how to get help with the LSST Science Pipelines (that is, link to https://community.lsst.org).